 - Slotted spoon

-1 Fill a saucepan with a couple inches of water.
+1 Heat water to a bare simmer: Fill a saucepan with a couple inches of water.
 Heat the water on high until it reaches a bare simmer and bubbles start appearing at the bottom of the pan, or bring the water to a boil and then lower the heat until the water is at a bare simmer (just a few bubbles coming up now and then).

-4 Gently lift the poached eggs out of the pan with a slotted spoon and place on a plate to serve.
+4 Remove eggs with slotted spoon: Gently lift the poached eggs out of the pan with a slotted spoon and place on a plate to serve.

 To help the eggs keep from spreading too much some people have good results by placing a mason jar ring in the pan.
 Put a mason jar ring in the bottom of the pan and fill the pan with water to just above the mason jar ring.
 Slip the raw egg into the water over the mason jar ring and let it settle in the ring.
 Then turn off the heat and cover the pan.